Nukesor/blog/content/telegram-file-ids/index.md

 There was a slow and steady stream of new users and people occasionally added new tags.
 How could this happen?

-First thing I did afterwards, was to check the tags of one of the stickers that was no longer in my favorite list.
+First thing I did, was to check the tags of one of the stickers that were no longer in my favorite list.
 As it turned out this sticker did not just vanish from my favorites, all tags of the sticker were gone as well!

 ![missing stickers](missing_tags.png)